Efiyahu/Efraim-Alkhazov-20-03-2022/README.md

-# Herolo React App with Redux
+# Weather Display App using ReactJS with redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).